 Each provider of FCR must have a method to calculate the steady state response of each delivered FCR product given the controller settings (droop) and other relevant conditions (load, ambient conditions).
 The steady state response calculation method shall be verified by the prequalification test results and approved by the TSO.
 The method shall be an unbiased estimation of the steady state response.
 Examples of steady state response calculation methods are given in Appendix 1.
 After prequalification, the steady state response calculation method in combination with any reduction factors determined by the results from the prequalification tests shall be used to calculate the capacity of FCR that can be sold from the entity.
+Synchronous and asynchronous machines that are directly connected to the grid (i.e. not connected via power converters) are recommended to not use fast power feedback in the controller, since this will counteract the inertial response of the unit.

-The maximal provision per single point of failure is limited to 5% of the nominal reference incident in the Nordic power system.
-Currently the maximal provision per single point of failure is 70 MW in the upwards direction and 70 MW in the downwards direction.
-In addition, when providing both FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards direction.
+The maximal provision per single point of failure is limited to 5 % of the nominal reference incident in the Nordic power system.
+Currently the maximal provision of FCR-N or FCR-D per single point of failure is 70 MW in the upwards direction and 70 MW in the downwards direction.
+In addition, when providing both FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards directively.

 The FCR response shall not be artificially delayed and begin as soon as possible after a frequency deviation.
 FCR providers shall disable their FCR contribution when not procured.
 Voltage control using frequency-voltage droop is allowed.
 The technical requirements that are subject to testing are listed in Table 2.

-&lt;sup>5 In accordance with SO GL article 156.7-9.
+5 In accordance with SO GL article 156.7-9.